This guide explains how to use the Mullvad VPN app and all of its features.

 Network protocols will default to UDP because it is generally faster than TCP.
 However, sometimes only TCP works on certain restricted networks.

-This will only show if the Tunnel protocol setting has been set to WireGuard.
+This setting will only show if using WireGuard.

 The options here are currently limited but will expand with future updates.